 The best thing you can do to avoid unwanted, off-platform messages from other dating app users is to keep your Instagram and other social media accounts locked down and separate from your dating app profile.
 This means setting your social profiles to “private” and not connecting them to your dating app.

 If possible, you may wish to avoid using the same email address or username on your dating app as you do on your social profiles.
 For an extra layer of armor against Tindstagrammers, you might even consider doing a people search on yourself to see if your dating app username or email is connected to a social profile you’d forgotten about.

-But let’s say, despite your best efforts, somebody from Tinder tracks down your Instagram profile and slide into your DMs.
+But let’s say, despite your best efforts, somebody from Tinder tracks down your Instagram profile and slides into your DMs.
 Fortunately, you don’t have to engage with them: If someone you don’t follow messages you on Instagram, it will automatically be filtered from your regular inbox and show up as a “message request.”

 From there, you can review the message and the person’s profile before you accept or decline.
 If the message is inappropriate, you can block the user and report them to Instagram.
 And don’t worry—the person who messaged you won’t know you’ve seen it unless you accept the request, and Instagram won’t notify them you’ve declined or blocked them.

 Tindstagramming may seem creepy, but it’s a rather common side effect of living in a connected, digital world.
 Yes, you can look up your potential dating app matches on social media before you decide if you want to go any further—but they can look you up and message you, too.
 The only surefire way to prevent this is quitting dating apps and social media altogether—but most people don’t prefer to do that.

 If the idea that someone can find your social profiles from a dating app freaks you out, it’s wise to ramp up your privacy settings and put as much distance between your social media and your dating app profiles as possible.
 However, be prepared for the possibility that someone might go the extra mile to play detective.